bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ***

+## HAPPY BIRTHDAY OLIVER

+For Oliver's birthday on the 20th of November we are launching a new section on the wiki.
+We would like to show off some of the beautiful fan art as a thank you for everything.

+Please check out these collaborations from the Post Human fandom!

+{% assign page_links = '/pages/fanart/fanart, /pages/fanart/olibday2025, /pages/fanart/halloween2025' | split: ", " %}
+{% include page-card-gallery.html links=page_links %}

+***

 ## Newest Pages

 The wiki has grown to over 100+ pages, growing regularly with updates from [our small team](pages/about).